top of page

 Worker in yellow hard hat and safety gear checks electrical box on a utility pole.
 Blue sky and clouds in background.

-Steps to Take Following a Work-Related Injury
+Steps to Take After a Work-Related Injury

 For residents in Goffstown, NH, and surrounding areas, like Manchester and Bedford, Apis Law offers comprehensive legal assistance in workers' compensation and personal injury cases.
 Their team serves as advocates, counselors, and litigators, ensuring that injured workers receive the support and compensation they deserve.

-They provide free case evaluations and operate on a contingency fee basis, meaning clients only pay if they win their case.
+Apis Law provides free case evaluations and operate on a contingency fee basis, meaning clients only pay if they win their case.

 Conclusion